eddiemaceda11/searchspring-api-project/README.md

 <table>
 <tr>
 <td align="center">
   This is a project that I designed and developed using the Searchspring API.
-The search features allows for ther User to search clothing, shoes, accessories, and more.
+The search features allows for the User to search clothing, shoes, accessories, and more.
 The website is also fully responsive.
 </td>
 </tr>
 </table>